Long-time dynamics of small solutions to 1$d$ cubic nonlinear Schr\"odinger equations with a trapping potential: Introduction

 Notice that the non-resonant observations \eqref{eq:phaseintro}, \eqref{eq:introb1} and \eqref{eq:introb2} are crucial and very different from setting with oscillatory modes in the NLS setting, see Buslaev-Sulem \cite{BS} and the Ginzburg-Landau setting with internal modes, see Komech-Kopylova \cite{KK1} and Soffer-Weinstein \cite{SW}.
 In those settings with internal modes, additional resonances will make the weighted estimates have more growth and then make the decay rate of the radiation much worse.

-Finally, to deal with first order perturbations, similar integrations by parts in time are also required to obtain the pointwise bound for the profile, the second estimate in \eqref{eq:keyest}.
+Finally, similar integrations by parts in time are also required to obtain the pointwise bound for the profile, the second estimate in \eqref{eq:keyest}.
 This makes the ODE analysis for the profile much more involved than the ODE analysis in Kato-Pusateri \cite{KP}, Germain-Pusateri-Rousset \cite{GPR} and Chen-Pusateri \cite{CP}.
 We also need some refined smoothing estimates here.